My 25 Best Cottage Christmas DIY Decorating Ideas

 If you’ve been around my blog for any amount of time, you know I’m all about EASY and CHEAP and FAST DIY and decor projects.
 I just don’t have the patience for super-detailed or super-complex projects or anything that takes a long time.

 Today I want to share with easy Christmas decor projects with you.
 Many have a vintage Christmas or old-fashioned feel.
+Many use natural materials for an organic vibe.
 Some are just fun ways to put together common things.

 Lots of them are repurposed or free materials you probably have around the house.
-For any other materials, you can easily find them at Walmart, Joann’s, Michaels or Hobby Lobby – any place where they sell craft supplies.
+For any other materials, you can easily find them at local stores

-But almost all of these can be done in one sitting, and the majority of them completed in 30 minutes or less, no fancy or complicated instructions needed.
+Almost all of these can be done in one sitting, and the majority of them completed in 30 minutes or less, no fancy or complicated instructions or materials needed.

 Does that sound like your thing, too?
 Read on!